MrTambourineSLO/SasoHighlightedSearch-Edge/README.md

-# Saso Highlighted Search
+# Saso Highlighted Search - Edge

 ## Installation
-If you want to install this plugin for google chrome, get it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/saso-highlighted-search/knkjhcbjbphbaknkgddnlgiaimonhbjp)
-You can also manually load the folder with this repositorie's content in chrome://extensions of your chrome browser in the Developer mode
+Coming soon

 ## Usage
 This plugin is pretty straightforward, it allows you to search highlighted text from the context menu of your browser using four search